dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

     <Liveness ProbeTimeout = "5s" TableRefreshTimeout ="10s  DeathVoteExpirationTimeout ="80s" NumMissedProbesLimit = "3" NumProbedSilos="3" NumVotesForDeathDeclaration="2" />

 There are 3 types of liveness implemented.
-The type of the liveness protocol is configured via the `SystemStoreType` attribute of the `SystemStore` element in the Globals section in OrleansConfiguration.xml
+The type of the liveness protocol is configured via the `SystemStoreType` attribute of the `SystemStore` element in the `Globals` section in `OrleansConfiguration.xml` file.

 1. `MembershipTableGrain` - membership table is stored in a grain on primary silo.
 This is development setup.

-2. `AzureTable` - membership table is stored in Azure table
+2. `AzureTable` - membership table is stored in Azure table.

-3. `SqlServer` - membership table is stored in SQL server
+3. `SqlServer` - membership table is stored in SQL server.

-For all liveness types the common configuration variables are defined in 1Globals.Liveness1 element:
+For all liveness types the common configuration variables are defined in `Globals.Liveness` element:

 1. `ProbeTimeout` - The number of seconds to probe other silos for their liveness or for the silo to send "I am alive" heartbeat messages about itself.
 Default is 10 seconds.